Getting Started

 ./quickstart.sh \

-/path/to/project/root \ # The root of your code project where you want to set up a pulumi project
+/path/to/project/root \ # The root of your code project where you want to set up a tb_pulumi project

 project_name, \ # Name of your project as it will be known to pulumi